 [I]in his affidavit of candidacy, any person eligible and desirous of having his name placed upon the primary ballot as a candidate for associate justice of the supreme court or as a candidate for judge of the district court shall state in his affidavit of candidacy the office of the particular justice or judge for which he is a candidate. ...

 Laws 1949, ch.
-690, §1.
-The legislation was effective April 25, 1949.
+690, §1, at (effective April 25, 1949) (underlining in original).